Skip to content

 Official trip & fuel permit fees by state

-Government fee only — the state's price before any permit-service or wire-service markup.
-37 states shown; each amount links to its official source.
+Government fee only: the state's price before any permit-service or wire-service markup.
+41 states shown; each amount links to its official source.
+Every figure was independently re-checked against a second official source, last verified July 18, 2026.

 Official government fees for temporary trip permits and fuel permits by US state